SciCompMod/memilio/pycode/Readme.rst

 Testing
 -------

-Following packages have to be installed to run the tests:
+The following packages have to be installed to run the tests:

-- pyfakefs (creates fake directory to test, that expected folders are created and data is written)
+- pyfakefs (creates fake directory to test that expected folders are created and data is written)
 - freezegun (freezes the time.
 Thus, the call today can be changed to a specific date.)

 To run the tests make